Probst1nator/CLI-Agent/README.md

 ### Release Information

-#### Latest Release: v1.0.0
+#### Latest Release: v1.1.0

-The first major public release of CLI-Agent includes the following features:
+The latest release of CLI-Agent includes the following features:

-- Initial integration with Groq-API and Ollama backends
+- Initial integration with Groq-API, Ollama, and OpenAI backends
 - Command suggestion and execution functionality
 - Support for Ubuntu operating system
 - Installation options via Docker or manual setup